huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

     value is notification.
     notification: indicates that a notification will be sent to the user.

-* `notification_list` - (Optional, List) indicates the list of objects to be notified if the alarm status changes. the maximum length is 5.
+* `notification_list` - (Optional, List) specifies the list of objects to be notified if the alarm status changes, the maximum length is 5.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies the alarm rule ID.
+* `id` - Indicates the alarm rule ID.

-* `update_time` - Specifies the time when the alarm status changed.
-The value is a UNIX timestamp and the unit is ms.
-* `alarm_state` - Specifies the alarm status.
+* `alarm_state` - Indicates the alarm status.
 The value can be:
     - ok: The alarm status is normal;
     - alarm: An alarm is generated;
     - insufficient_data: The required data is insufficient.

+* `update_time` - Indicates the time when the alarm status changed.
+    The value is a UNIX timestamp and the unit is ms.

 ## Timeouts
 This resource provides the following timeouts configuration options: